 Applicants must submit: A completed application to include the project description.
-The project description cannot exceed two pages in length using standard one inch margins and at least 11 point font size and must include the following sections:
+The project description should not exceed two pages in length using standard one inch margins and at least 11 point font size and must include the following sections:

 For better tracking, all funded projects will require the student to be enrolled in a course (CURS or other if applicable).